ANSR-codes/NAACL_Shared_task/README.md

 ## Experimental Results
 - The results of various experiments, including hyperparameter tuning and evaluation metrics, can be found in the **Excel files** included in this repository.
-- The **final fine-tuned model** used for the best submission is also uploaded.
+- The **final fine-tuned model** obtained after submission is also uploaded.

 ## Ranked Predictions
 - The predictions that secured **Rank 8 (Malayalam) and Rank 20 (Tamil)** in the competition are included.